KorAP/Tokenizer-Evaluation/Readme.md

 - The duplication count of the example file
 - The number of iterations

+### `benchmark_batches.pl`

+Performance measurements of the tools.
+See the tools section for some remarks to take into account.
+Accepts one numerical parameter:

+- The number of iterations

+Will check batches of `1000`, `2000`, `4000`, `8000` ... `8192000`
+tokens against all tools.

 ### `empirist.pl`

 To run the empirist evaluation suite, you first need to download